How to Create a First Person Camera

 Introduction

-This tutorial will show you how to make an Entity which controls the Camera in first person mode.
+This tutorial shows how to make an Entity which controls the Camera in first person mode.
 The general steps we'll follow are:

 2. Create a large repeating Sprite which we'll use for the ground